windowsreexperience/Laskovaya-Pendra/README.md

 |Extra: Keyboard, mouse, 1920x1080 screen |Keyboard, mouse, 4k screen (30 inches or higher), speakers|
 |Notes: 640x480 @ 30fps|4K @ 30fps

 Please note that those are MINIMAL requirements.
-You can run the game on slower PC, but it will run poorly.
+You may be able to run the game on slower PC, but it will run poorly.

 ## When will be the release?
 Nobody knows. 🤷‍♂️